-Field Number Field Name Dependency Respon se Category, Data Type, Descriptions
+Field Number Field Name Dependency Respon Response Category, Data Type, Description

-1 Living Situation None
+1 Living Situation None See App endix A - Liv ving Situation Option List

 2 Length of stay in prior living situation None 10 One night or less The length of time the client was residing in the living situation selected in Field 1.
 If the client move around, but in the same type of situation, include the total time in that type of situation.
 If the client moved around from one situation to another, only include the time in the situation selected in Field 1.

 11 Two to six nights

 2 One week or more, but less than one month

 3 One month or more, but less than 90 days

-4 90 days or more, but less than one year
+4 90 days or more, but less